ABOUT ME

 Whether in a saxophone improvisation, a band project, a composition, a sonic installation, politics, private life, teaching, a text, a conversation, or an idea, I search for connection.

-In this sense, music does not arise against white noise, but within it — not as an exception, but as one possible form of connection.
+In this sense, music does not arise against noise, but within it — not as an exception, but as one possible form of connection.
 If we live this connection authentically, openly, and without purpose-orientation, even the accidental can become a surface of resonance — a counterpart defined not by structure in the sound itself, but by structure in the encounter.

-Perception then becomes a kind of continuous concentric connection: a constant re-orienting of centers, edges, and transitions, without goal, without growth, without finality.
+Sound then becomes a kind of continuous concentric connection: a constant re-orienting of centers, edges, and transitions, without goal, without growth, without finality.
 A state in which uncertainty and doubt are not disturbances, but integral elements of our relationship to sound.
 In the extreme, chance is no longer experienced as chaos, but as radical openness — where every structure appears only temporarily, because it does not lie “in the material,” but in our way of engaging with it.